CodingwithKarim/FreeAI/README.md

 ## Features

 🔹 **Model Search & Download**
-Search and Download Hugging Face AI models directly in-app.
+Search and Download Hugging Face AI models directly from Model registry control.
 Filter by downloads, likes, trending.
 Sort by quantized or uncensored models.

 🔹 **Flexible Chat Modes**
-Switch between Ask (Q\&A), Chat (memory), and Complete (open-ended generation).
+Switch between Ask (Q\&A), Chat (conversational), and Text Complete (open-ended text generation).

 🔹 **Session Management**
-Create, delete, and manage isolated chat sessions with named histories and cached context.
+Create, delete, and manage isolated chat sessions with own session context.

 🔹 **Precision Selection**
-Choose between 4-bit, 8-bit, or full precision when loading models into memory.
+Choose between 4-bit, 8-bit, or full precision when loading model into memory.

 🔹 **Offline-Only Inference**
 No API keys or cloud access required.
 All processing happens on your machine.